google/oboe/FullGuide.md

 ### Setting performance mode

-Every Stream has a *performance mode* which has a large effect on your app's behavior.
+Every AudioStream has a *performance mode* which has a large effect on your app's behavior.
 There are three modes:

 * `PerformanceMode::None` is the default mode.
 It uses a basic stream that balances latency and power savings.
 * `PerformanceMode::LowLatency` uses smaller buffers and an optimized data path for reduced latency.